microchip-pic-avr-examples/matlab-dspic33a-curiosity-i2cexample-mpu9250/README.md

       <img  src="images/led_rgb.png"width="500"></p>
     </p>

-9. <p style='text-align: justify;'>	To view the I2C communication from <b>"MPU9250" </b> double click on the scope.
+9. <p style='text-align: justify;'>	To view the estimated roll and ptch angle from the <b>accelerometer, gyroscope sensors of MPU9250</b> double click on the scope.
 This opens the scope view.
-Tilt or turn the development board by hand to view variations in the signal from the <b>accelerometer, gyroscope and magnetometer sensors of MPU9250</b>.
+Tilt or turn the development board by hand to view variations in the roll and pitch angles.

     <p align="left">
       <img  src="images/dem9.png"width="500"></p>